 For one reason or another, it’s often interesting to find out who’s responsible for a website.
 For example, when I find sites a great website I like to dig around the designer’s portfolio and look at their other work for ideas and inspiration.
 Example 2, in pervious jobs I’ve had to track down content thieves.
 Maybe you’re part of a vigilante mob, and need to figure how where to send a bunch of pizza.
 Whatever.

-Due to a whole slew of – perfectly legitimate reasons – it’s fairly uncommon for a website to post clearly identify the parties reasonable for design, development, hosting, support, etc. It can be a little difficult to figure out sometimes.
+Due to a whole slew of – perfectly legitimate reasons – it’s fairly uncommon for a website to clearly identify the parties responsible for design, development, hosting, support, etc. It can be a little difficult to figure out sometimes.

 Typically when trying to figure out who made a website I take the following steps (in order):

 - Google the domain name (in quotes).
 If the site is listed in the body of the portfolio, it’ll often show up in the first page of results.
 You could probably throw other keywords – like “portfolio” or “design” or something – into the search.
 I usually don’t bother.